frescobaldi/frescobaldi/CONTRIBUTING.md

 ## Preparing patches or Pull Requests

 When preparing a patch or pull request, please add new functionality first.
 Old functionality that is superseded by the newer functions can be removed later when the new functionality has been tested thoroughly.
-Change existing files as less as possible.
+Change existing files as little as possible.
 Preferably add new files and packages.

 User Interface strings that are meant to be translated should be wrapped in `_("Message Text")` constructs.
 See also [TRANSLATIONS.md](TRANSLATIONS.md) for vital information about how to use the translation mechanism and how to use variables inside messages.